standardnotes/docs/docs/self-hosting/docker.md

 id: docker
 title: Self-hosting with Docker
 sidebar_label: Docker
-description: How to self-host a Standard Notes infrastructure with Docker.
+description: How to self-host the Standard Notes infrastructure with Docker.
 keywords:
   - standard notes
   - docs